 A large part of social media strategy involves writing.
 Unfortunately, many people don’t enjoy writing and even the savviest digital marketers don’t always consider themselves strong writers.
 Fortunately, there are a few best practices that legal marketers can implement to create even better social media content for their law firm.

 One of the best things your team can do if you’re serious about improving your social presence is to create a Social Media Style Guide.
-This will inform everyone on your marketing team about how to post to social using approved messaging, while staying on-brand.
-Include a mission statement, an audience summary, your ideal brand voice and tone, approved branding elements, and ideas about which messaging should go on which social platform.
+This will ensure everyone on your marketing team knows how to post to social using approved messaging, while staying on-brand.
+Include a mission statement, an audience summary, your ideal brand voice, and tone-approved branding elements, and ideas about which messaging should go on which social platform.
 Make sure anyone who will be posting on your law firm’s behalf has access to this document.
 You can also include these best practices to help guide post creation:

 Legal Marketer’s Guide to Writing for Social Media:

 Writing posts in the active voice (vs. the passive voice) will make your content clear, direct, and therefore more engaging.
 To be clear, the active voice is a style of writing that puts the subject at the beginning of the sentence, followed by an action, and then the object that receives the action.

 2. Think of Your Audience (Not Yourself) First

 Just like in conversation, it comes off rude to only talk about yourself.
 Think about what your audience wants and create posts from there.

 3. Follow the Problem + Agitation + Solution (PAS) Copywriting Formula

 Understanding the problems your target audience face is critical to writing engaging copy.
 To follow the PAS formula, make it clear that you understand the challenge or pain point your audience is experiencing, then convey how difficult the problem is to endure (throw salt on the wound), and round off your message with the solution to the problem.